 Is Crocheting Good For Your Brain?

-Yes, very much so!
-Here are just some of the reasons why crocheting is good for your brain.
+Yes!
+Here are the reasons crocheting is good for your brain.

-- Research has shown practicing crochet regularly reduces the chance of dementia in old age.
+- Research has shown practicing crochet reduces the chance of dementia in old age.

 - It improves cognitive ability and neural pathway flexibility.